 We prescribe non-stimulant options such as Strattera, Qelbree, and Wellbutrin.

 The initial assessment is based on the standard symptoms, behavior and problems that people with ADHD suffer with.
-Should you not have any issues that we look out for, it is unlikely that you need to be diagnosed.
+Your provider may not assess you if you are not demonstrating signs of ADHD.

-In addition to therapy-based treatment plans, we offer medication management for ADHD.
-This includes both non-stimulant options (such as Strattera or Qelbree) and stimulant medications (such as Adderall or Vyvanse), when clinically appropriate.
+In addition to therapy-based treatment plans, medication management for ADHD is available.
+This includes both non-stimulant options and stimulant medications, when clinically appropriate.

-Our comprehensive range of treatment options is thoughtfully designed to provide a holistic solution for managing ADHD effectively and empowering individuals to thrive.
+A comprehensive range of treatment options is thoughtfully designed to provide a holistic approach to managing ADHD effectively and empowering individuals to thrive.

-We understand that things happen.
-If you need to cancel an appointment, please reach out to our support team at support@adhdadvisor.org In order to receive credit for a canceled appointment, we require 24 hour notice.
+If you need to cancel an assessment, please reach out to the support team at support@adhdadvisor.org In order to receive credit for a canceled assessment, minimum of 24 hours’ notice is required to receive credit for a canceled assessment.

-The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan if you meet diagnostic criteria.
+The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan when appropriate based on the evaluation.

 ADHD medication helps improve focus, reduce impulsivity, and manage hyperactivity by altering the levels of certain neurotransmitters in the brain.
 This aids in better managing ADHD symptoms and enhancing daily functioning.